So You Want To Write SEO Friendly Content

 Pick a topic, and stick to it, but don’t try to outsmart Google with nonsense keyword overload.
 Creating SEO friendly content should be natural, if it isn’t, It won’t work for Google—or your readers.

-Writing More Content Is Not Always Better
+Writing More Content Is Not Always Better (Sometimes)

 Ultimately, Your Content Should Satisfy Your Reader